Fridgend/Everything/LogicGates/README.md

 I also wanted to try to solve this problem, and I did so using an A* (A-star) pathfinding algorithm to try to find the fastest way to the solution.
 I soon realized quite a few issues with this approach and so I've been wanting to rewrite it so that it uses a genetic algorithm instead (which also happens to be what he used in the video).

 ## Challenges:
+- The main issue with the current version of this project is how slow and inefficient it is.
+There's a problem where it will explore certain solutions that look better for a very long time before realizing it is quite bad.
+Even if the solution is just one singular gate, it might try to explore a lot of other solutions before that one and find that the solutions it has explored look promising, so it continues exploring them, pushing the actual solution further and further down.

 ## Improvements for the future:
+- I'd like to see if I could optimize the current code any more, and try to fix the issue stated previously.
+- I would also like to try a few different approaches.
+First I'd like to try a genetic algorithm to see if it would be a better fit for this problem.

 ## What I learned:
 - Working on this project taught me a lot about how a computer and logic gates work.